 This topic lists and describes the configuration parameters that control how a Core service connects to another Core service.
-For example, when a Concentrator connects to a decoder, the parameters of that connection are controlled by these settings.
+For example, when a Concentrator connects to a Network Decoder, the connection parameters are controlled by these settings.

-The following table describes the Service Configuration parameters:
+The following list describes the Service Configuration parameters:

 |allow.nonssl.to.ssl||Allows a non-SSL connection to connect to a SSL service, when set to true.
 Otherwise, if false, non-secure to secure connections will be denied.
 Change takes effect immediately.|